Assisted dying

 If at any time the health practitioner suspects that you are being pressured about your decision to receive assisted dying, they must immediately stop the process.
 They should be discussing the risk of pressure with other health practitioners that you regularly see, plus anyone from your family that you’ve approved.

 The process of requesting and getting approval will take some time.
-Throughout, your doctor is required to personally check in with you about your decision (this can be by phone, in writing or in person) to make sure everyone is on the same page.
+Throughout, your doctor is required to personally check in with you about your decision to make sure everyone is on the same page.
+This can be by phone, in writing or in person.

 What happens next if I get approved?